How to Block Suspicious Accessibility Services in Android Apps

 To use Appdome’s mobile app security build system to Block Suspicious Accessibility Services , you’ll need:

-Block Suspicious Accessibility Services on Android apps using Appdome
+How to Implement Block Suspicious Accessibility Services in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Suspicious Accessibility Services without an SDK or gateway:

-4. Block Suspicious Accessibility Services Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+3. Block Suspicious Accessibility Services is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

-2. Build the feature: Block Suspicious Accessibility Services.
+2. Select the defense: Block Suspicious Accessibility Services.

 1. Create and name the Fusion Set (security template) that will contain the Block Suspicious Accessibility Services feature as shown below: